-Year 11 students are offered ongoing support on results day, certificate evening and at any point once they have left ALNS to ensure that they are engaging in education or training.
+Year 11 students are offered ongoing support through the Summer (via The Careers Hub drop-in service in Civic Offices, ground floor, check opening times), on results day, certificate evening and at any point once they have left ALNS, to help them stay engaged in education or training.
 We liaise with colleges for any students who may be experiencing difficulties with the transition.

-SEND students have 1:1 impartial careers interview at the end of Year 10 and then during Year 11.
-If necessary, other 1:1 sessions are arranged, as well as support with attending interviews, arranging specific taster/bespoke sessions to ensure a smooth transition from school to college/apprenticeship.
+SEND students have 1:1 impartial careers interviews in Year 11 and, where required, other 1:1 sessions are arranged plus support with attending interviews, arranging specific taster/bespoke sessions to ensure a smooth transition from school to college/apprenticeship.